playframework/playframework/documentation/manual/tutorial/HelloWorldTutorial.md

     1. [Play Scala Starter Example](https://developer.lightbend.com/start/?group=play&project=play-scala-starter-example)
 1. Unzip and run the example following the steps in the `README.md` file.

 The tutorial is self-contained; instructions display as a web page in the application.
 Tutorial contents are repeated here for your convenience.
+The tutorial includes a deliberate mistake and having the instructions open in the documentation will make it easier to follow when you encounter the error.

 ## Introduction to Play